ucrawler/nntplexer/README.md

 1 upto 4 hetzner 1 core vm's for external (RRDNS) +

-1 or more accounts from https://whatsmyuse.net/ is what you need.
+1 or more accounts from https://whatsmyuse.net/ for every internal backend backbone.

 Clients are load balanced using ip hash, hit the same internal always to protect your accounts :-)